 - Read Kickass Recovery, a book by former addict Billy who asks you to meditate (even if you think it’s silly) and steer clear of those who rain on your parade.

-If you smoke, read Finally Free (a pretty illustrated guide by Allen Carr method, which has more success than animal-tested nicotine patches, but the NHS refuses to fund it).
-The idea behind the method is psychological, to get you back into the state of mind you were, before you smoked.
-Boodi is a personal ashtray that safely extinguishes cigarettes.
+- If you smoke, read Finally Free, an illustrated book using Allen Carr method (more results than animal-tested nicotine patches but the NHS won’t fund it).
+The idea is to get your mind back in the state, before you became a smoker.
+If you continue to smoke, Boodi is a personal ashtray to stop cigarette litter and wildfires.

-Many legal drugs like steroids and codeine (some babies are born addicted) are just as harmful.
-Read Natural Therapies for Overcoming Opioid Dependency (by the founder of a US drug addiction clinic).
+- If you are addicted to legal drugs like steroids or codeine (some babies are born addicted), talk to your doctor and read Natural Therapies for Overcoming Opioid Dependency (by the founder of a US drug addiction clinic).
 Catherine (an acupuncturist) helps wean people off safely, while managing withdrawal.

 Addiction to Gambling

-Gambling often involves exhausted whipped animals living a miserable life, before being killed.
-Use money you would have placed on bets, to donate to overwhelmed charities that rehome greyhounds and racehorses.
-Avoid ‘profit juggernaut’ fruit machines that are nearly always stacked against you, and get free help at Gamblers Anonymous, GamAnon or self-refer to NHS National Problem Gambling Clinic.
-You can also get free help from debt charities.
+Betting on horses and greyhounds often involves whipped animals living a miserable life.
+Instead, donate to overwhelmed charities that rehome greyhounds and racehorses (many are killed, after no longer racing).
+Avoid fruit machines and get free help at Gamblers Anonymous, GamAnon or self-refer to NHS Gambling Clinic.
+Also contact a debt charity.

 You are more likely to be killed on your way to buy the lottery ticket, than to win it.
-This ‘stealth tax’ to let MPs off the hook has had offers of financial help refused by the Quakers, who say that for you to win, someone else (often poor or vulnerable) has to lose.
-To help good causes, donate to a small charity.
-Paul Bickley writes ‘The lottery is a system for leveraging public good out of need, greed and hopelessness’.
+This ‘stealth tax’ to let MPs off the hook has no support from the Quakers, who refuse lottery grants, on the basis that for someone to win, someone else (often poor and vulnerable) has to lose.
+Just donate to a small charity.